zhangguohan/azure-quick-start-china/201-vmss-windows-app-gateway-autoscale/README.md

 This template supports VM scale sets of up to 1,000 VMs, and uses Azure Managed Disks.

-@Yiming.zhang Enable autoscale depand on "Porcessor Time".
-Greater than 70% will triger one instants up and Less than 30% will triger one instants down
+Yiming.zhang： Enable autoscale depand on "Porcessor Time".
+Greater than 70% will triger one instant up and Less than 30% will triger one instant down

 <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdafoyiming%2Fazure-quick-start-china%2Fmeat%2F201-vmss-windows-app-gateway-autoscale%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>